lucatacconi/crunz-ui/.github/README.md

 ## Installation and application setup

+The two quickest ways to install crunz-ui are with a Docker container or by installing via Composer

 ### Docker setup

-If it is not necessary to install Crunz-ui alongside an existing Crunz installation, the simplest way to install it is to configure it and do it through Docker.
+If it is not necessary to install Crunz-ui alongside an existing Crunz installation, the simplest way to install it is to configure and do the startup through Docker.
+The Crunz-ui Docker container is the quickest way to have a running and ready-to-use application.

 Inside the repository there are the Crunz configuration file and the Dockerfile for the preparation and configuration of the Doker container.